tencentyun/intlcloud-documents/product/视频服务/直播/购买指南/购买流程_intl.md

-Live Video Broadcasting (LVB) is a pay-as-you-go service, and ready to use in a few steps, simply register a Tencent Cloud account and you can sign up for LVB service.
+Live Video Broadcasting (LVB) is a pay-as-you-go service, and ready to use in a few steps.
+Simply register a Tencent Cloud account and you can activate LVB service.

 ## Create a Tencent Cloud account

 If you already have a Tencent Cloud account, skip this step.
 If you do not have one, please follow [Sign up for Tencent Cloud](https://intl.cloud.tencent.com/document/product/378/17985) to create your Tencent Cloud account.
 You may register your email address as your Tencent Cloud account.

 ## Identity Verification